 Halifax is not responsible for the content or function of third party websites.

 Ways we may be able to help

-If you’re struggling to get a refund from the travel provider, and you paid on a credit or debit card, we may be able to help.
-Use our handy travel disruption tool to see the options available to you.
+If you're struggling to get a refund from the travel provider, you can use our handy travel disruption tool to see some of the options available to you.